scantist-ossops-m2/passenger/src/cxx_supportlib/ConfigKit/README.md

 ### ConfigKit::Store

 `ConfigKit::Store` is a class that stores configuration values in such a way that it respects a schema.
-The values supplied to and stored in `ConfigKit::Store` are JSON values (i.e. of the `Json::Value` type), although Store uses the schema to validate that you are actually putting the right JSON types in the Store.
+The values supplied to and stored in `ConfigKit::Store` are JSON values (i.e. of the `json::value` type), although Store uses the schema to validate that you are actually putting the right JSON types in the Store.

 `ConfigKit::Store` also keeps track of which values are explicitly supplied and which ones are not.